pavanpatil45/Auto-Spare-Parts-Management/README.md

 # Auto-Spare-Parts-Management
+This my TE IT mini project for the subject DBMS.
+MySQL and PHP 3.
-This is a web based project in PHP and MySQL. to manage sales of Auto spare parts.
+This is a web based Application to manage sales of Auto spare parts.

 ![Screenshot (135)](https://user-images.githubusercontent.com/47142604/99874514-a2f40f00-2c0e-11eb-8528-f8fa9a266723.png)
 ![Screenshot (136)](https://user-images.githubusercontent.com/47142604/99874516-a5566900-2c0e-11eb-9493-2d97a6caa5d3.png)